 Just like humans, dogs can contract a number of viruses that infect the stomach or intestines.
 While dogs often overcome many of these viruses on their own, some viruses are deadly.
-Accordingly, you should consult your veterinarian anytime your dog exhibits vomiting or diarrhea that lasts more than a day or two.
+Accordingly, you should consult your veterinarian anytime you notice dog stomach virus symptoms such as vomiting or diarrhea that last more than a day or two.

 Vomiting, which is a different symptom than regurgitation, is one of the most common symptoms of stomach or intestinal viruses in dogs.
 Whereas vomiting is the forceful expulsion of digested food from the intestines, regurgitation is the passive expulsion of undigested food.
 If your dog has a stomach bug, symptoms that cause vomiting include other signs such as salivation, licking, and swallowing.
 Vomiting typically takes a lot of effort and you will see your dog's abdomen contract.

 Dogs often vomit because they have simply eaten something that disagrees with them, but it can also indicate a dangerous virus, such as parvovirus.
 If your dog continues to vomit for more than a day, he may suffer other problems such as dehydration.

 A number of serious viruses can cause diarrhea in dogs.
 Distemper, for example, can cause vomiting and diarrhea, although the first symptoms are usually high fever, red eyes, and a runny nose.
 Another dangerous virus is parvovirus, which causes bloody diarrhea and severe vomiting, both of which contribute to rapid dehydration in afflicted dogs.
 Vaccines are available that prevent dogs from acquiring both distemper and parvovirus, so be sure your dog has been properly vaccinated.